Nozbe/NoOffice.org/_book/security.md

 ---
+redirect_from: /book/security/
 part: two
-title: Security is key
+title: Keep things secure
-subtitle: "A handy checklist to keeping your team's data and systems secure."
+subtitle: "Security is key.
+Have a handy checklist that will help you keeping data and systems secure."
 ---

 * TOC